thomas-xin/Miza/README.md

 <a id="Memory-Requirements"></a>
 #### Memory requirements:
 * The main Discord bot uses around 2GB of CPU RAM, which increases depending on the amount of Discord servers being loaded.
-* Stable Diffusion XL offloading utilises around 12GB extra RAM per GPU when swapping from VRAM.
 * Most other features utilise minimal amounts of RAM, although subprocesses may temporarily use a few extra GB during heavy loads (such as file conversion)
 * VRAM (GPU RAM) requirements vary depending on the ML models invoked.
 Depending on demand up to 100GB may be utilised at a time.
-* For comparison, the official Miza currently runs on 60GB of GDDR6X, 24GB of GDDR6, 24GB of GDDR5X, 80GB of DDR5, and 192GB of NVMe swap.
+* For comparison, the official Miza currently runs on 112GB of GDDR6X, 24GB of GDDR6, 64GB of DDR5, and 192GB of NVMe swap.

 <a id="Logs"></a>
 #### Logs